open-wa/wa-automate-nodejs/docs-source/getting-started/quick-run.md

 > npx @open-wa/wa-automate -p 8080
 ```

-and an api key which will prevent unauthorized requrests.
+and an api key which will prevent unauthorized requests.
 This will result in a key being automatically generated for you:

 ```bash
 > npx @open-wa/wa-automate -p 8080 -k